 Anyway, I was oblivious to all this when I headed up there last Sunday, the 18th, to see the solstice celebrations for myself . . . hang on you say, wasn’t I three days too early?
-Well no, because the alignment works for several days around the solstice - when the position of sunrise "stands still".
-The visitor centre at Brú na Bóinne runs an annual lottery for places in the chamber from the 18th to the 23rd.
+Well . . . no, because the sunbeam shines in for several days around the solstice when the position of sunrise "stands still".
+Newgrange's visitor centre at Brú na Bóinne runs an annual lottery for places in the chamber from the 18th to the 23rd.
 It’s also probable that the chamber is partly illuminated for a few more days on either side of these dates but the site is not open at sunrise then.

-Anyway with clear skies forecast, and even without one of the precious lottery tickets, I thought there would be opportunities for good landscape and people shots – and I wasn’t disappointed!
-There was a fab sky when I arrived to contrast with the controversial 1970’s reconstruction of the quartz south face of the monument – you can see here what Newgrange looked like beforehand.
-OK, beforehand in the 19th & 20th centuries - nobody knows for sure what it looked like when it was built!
+Anyway on the 18th with clear skies forecast, and even without one of the precious lottery tickets, I thought there would be opportunities for good landscape and people shots.
+And, I wasn’t disappointed!
+There was wonderful colour in the sky when I arrived contrasting with the controversial 1970’s reconstruction of the quartz south face of the monument.
+You can see here what Newgrange looked like before that - at least during the last 300 years or so - nobody knows for sure what it looked like when it was built!